carpentries-incubator/geospatial-python/_episodes/06-raster-intro.md

 {: .language-python}
 <img src="../fig/E06-02-overview-plot-B09-robust.png" title="Raster plot with rioxarray using the robust setting" alt="Raster plot with robust setting" width="612" style="display: block; margin: auto;" />

-Now the color limits is set in the way fitting most of the values in the image.
-We have a better view on the ground pixels.
+Now the color limit is set in a way fitting most of the values in the image.
+We have a better view of the ground pixels.

 Another information that we're interested in is the CRS, and it can be accessed with `.rio.crs`.
 We introduced the concept of a CRS in [an earlier episode](https://carpentries-incubator.github.io/geospatial-python/03-crs/index.html).